ptp-sim/OMNeT_Utils/Readme.md

 The _Channels_ subproject provides additional channel definitions.
 At the moment, it only provides a single channel: `VolatileDelayChannel`.
-This channel is meant to behave similar to OMNeT's own `DelayChannel`, but the delay parameter is volatile, and thus re-read on every access.
+This channel is meant to behave similar to OMNeT++'s own `DelayChannel`, but the delay parameter is volatile, and thus re-read on every access.
+As a result, the delay of the channel can vary during the simulation run, instead of only being randomly selected at the beginning and then being constant for the rest of the simulation run.

 ### DynamicSignals